 What is the difference between Caddi and Zapier?

 Zapier is a horizontal, DIY tool for connecting SaaS apps with trigger-action Zaps you build and maintain.
-Caddi is a done-for-you platform for regulated, document-heavy back-office work: you record a workflow once and Caddi builds, runs, and maintains it as deterministic code over APIs, handling varied PDFs and shared-inbox email natively.
+Caddi is an agentic automation platform for regulated, document-heavy back-office work: you show it a workflow once and it builds an agent that runs it as deterministic code over APIs, handling varied PDFs and shared-inbox email natively and maintaining itself as your tools change.

 Should I use Caddi or Zapier?